navicore/iot-server-demo/README.md

 A system of Akka actors that maintain device, location, and fleet state.

-A system of sliding windows maintains all the observations for a location by observation name (ie: water_level or oil_temp, etc...).
+A system of [sliding windows] maintains all the observations for a location by observation name (ie: water_level or oil_temp, etc...).
 The currently active window is available as it is being populated - ie: you can see all prior 10-minute windows as if they were tumbled with no overlap, but the current window is always the most recent 10 minutes - overlapping the prior window until is is complete and the next one is started.

+The windowing code is based on Software Mill's great [post about Akka Streams and windowing].

 ### Features
   * Device twins and location twins can be inspected via an HTTP API